 The transition from traditional formal learning to always-on performance-based learning has already begun.

-And modern e-learning platforms need to adapt to enable the creation and curation of custom learning content, on-demand microlearning, and social learning.
-Since this content will be made easy to find (via indexing and intelligent recommendations) and consume, it will surely improve employee learning experience.
+Modern e-learning platforms need to adapt to enable the creation and curation of custom learning content, on-demand microlearning, and social learning.
+Since this content will be made easy to find (via indexing and intelligent recommendations) and consume, it will surely improve the employee learning experience.

 LXPs, such as Pathgather, Degreed will also need to collect employee learning data to arrange unique learning paths for each of them.
 And how precisely you can structure these learning paths are will determine the future of training.